FRC830/cpp-practice/15_taco_class/problem.md

 - When the taco class is created in main, it outputs a message.
 - The taco class is in 2 seperate files other than main.

+As for all lessons, if you're having trouble:
+-(1) Ask a programming buddy
+-(2) Run the solution program
+-(3) Watch Bucky's video on the topic
+-(4) Ask a student leader
+-(5) Look at the solution program